PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Verified via EXPLAIN ANALYZE, pg_stat_statements, and spill counters.

-- Validate with buffer hits, index-only scans, and reduced heap visits.
+- Practice validating results with buffer hits, index-only scans, and reduced heap visits.

 1. Index type selection depth